 Whether it's preparing students for their first jobs or propelling graduate and professional students to even greater heights, a Marquette education helps students reach their full potential.
 But don't just take our word for it.

-Marquette ranks 84th in the 2020 edition of America's Best Colleges, released by U.S. News & World Report.
-The university is also ranked 55th in Best Value Schools, which takes into account a school's academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.
+Marquette ranks 83rd in the 2023 edition of America's Best Colleges, released by U.S. News & World Report.
+The university is also ranked 52nd in Best Value Schools, which takes into account a school's academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.
 We are proud that our students are getting a great value for their significant investment.
 In addition, Marquette is ranked 12th in Best Undergraduate Teaching, 41st in Most Innovative Schools and 51st in Best Colleges for Veterans.
-Marquette is again included as an “A-plus School for B Students,” a distinction that aligns with its Catholic, Jesuit mission to graduate students who are transformed by their education, particularly first-generation college students.
-Also, Marquette is ranked 52nd in Best Colleges for Veterans and 76th in Best Undergraduate Teaching.
+Marquette is again included as an A+ School for B Students, a distinction that aligns with our Catholic, Jesuit mission to graduate students who are transformed by their education.